ismaelvbrack/designNmix4droneSurveys/README.md

     -   `simulNmix_scenarios_parallel.R`: script to run several
         simulation iterations.
 This script was used to produce raw simulation results using maximum likelihood estimation.
-    -   `Part*/`: codes for each simulation experiment
+    -   `Part*/`: code for each simulation experiment
         -   `C&E_.R*`: clean and extract raw simulation results and save in the processed folder
-        -   `calcRMSE_*.R`: codes to calculate the RMSE for each scenario (under a combination of local abundance and availability) and get the optimal number of visits for each scenario.
+        -   `calcRMSE_*.R`: code to calculate the RMSE for each scenario (under a combination of local abundance and availability) and get the optimal number of visits for each scenario.
-        -   `fig*.R`: codes to generate figures
+        -   `fig*.R`: code to generate figures

 # Running code